Public Comments FAQ

 Fill out the signup form.
 Requests will be confirmed on a first come, first served basis per the Public Comment Policy.

-The deadline to sign up is 9:00 a.m. on the day before the meeting.
+The deadline to sign up is 5:00 p.m. on the Monday the week of the meeting.

 How will I know if I am a confirmed speaker?